jackdamiani/today-in-history/prompts.md

 {"DATE": {"YEAR": "Name breaks NFL XXX record with XXX", ... }, ...}

-The dates should be 4 digits and sorted in order, and if there are multiple from the same day, they should be in order too.
+The dates should be 4 digits and sorted in order from 0101 to 1231, and if there are multiple from the same day, they should be in order too.

 Example:
 Most touchdowns, game: 6, Alvin Kamara, December 25, 2020

 Should be:
-{"1225": {"2020": "Alvin Kamara breaks the record most touchdowns in a game with 6"}}
+{"1225": {"2020": "Alvin Kamara breaks the NFL record most touchdowns in a game with 6"}}

 Records are: